Visit Cape Tribulation, where the rainforest meets the ocean, Australia

 Pit Stop: Mossman Gorge

 Daintree National Park is the largest continuous stretch of rainforest in Australia, and has some really beautiful scenery.
-Before you even get to Cape Tribulation, stop in at Mossman Gorge.
-Here, a 2.4km track runs along the Mossman River, across a suspension bridge and then in a loop through some beautiful rainforest.
+Shortly after leaving Port Douglas, your first stop is Mossman Gorge, the southern section of the park.
+Here, a 2.4 km track runs along the Mossman River, across a suspension bridge and then in a loop through some beautiful rainforest.

 Arriving at Cape Tribulation

 Continuing north, the only way to visit Cape Tribulation is via the ferry across the Daintree River.
+Always check if the ferry is running before heading north, as it has been damaged by flooding at times in the past.
 The day I chose to explore the Cape Tribulation area, it was the first real rainy day I’d had all trip.
-But I struggled on nonetheless, determined to make the best of it.
+But I kept going nonetheless, determined to make the best of it.
 And for the most part, the weather was cooperative – raining while I drove and brightening when I ventured out onto the beautiful beaches.

-Once you’re across the river, I’d recommend driving straight up to Cape Tribulation itself, then spending the day wandering back down towards the ferry.
+Once you’re across the river, I’d recommend driving straight up to the small town of Cape Tribulation, which takes about forty-five minutes, then spending the day (if you’re just doing a day trip) wandering back down towards the ferry.
 Many people stay a few days in the area, and there’s certainly enough to keep you amused if you do decide to stay.
 But it’s also a great day trip and you can fit a surprising amount into your limited time.

 Walking in the rain across the beach at Cape Tribulation, Queensland